NiklasPrahl/mkv-episode-matcher-vob/README.rst

   - ...
   - Season n

-6. Call ``mkv-match`` with the TMDB_API_KEY and SHOW_DIR as arguments or in environment variables from your command line:
+6. Call ``mkv-match-vob`` with the TMDB_API_KEY and SHOW_DIR as arguments or in environment variables from your command line:

 .. code-block:: bash

-   python mkv-match --tmdb-api-key your-api-key --show-dir /path/to/show
+   python mkv-match-vob --tmdb-api-key your-api-key --show-dir /path/to/show

 Once TMDB_API_KEY is set, there's no need to enter it again, as it gets stored in the config.ini file.